DavidJohnQuinlan/poetry/README.md

 manage developer dependancies like Black, isort or Flake8.

 To run any scripts or tests you the following command structure:

+`poetry run xxx`

-`poetry run xxx`.
-For example to run a Python script use the command `poetry run python my_script.py` or to execute Flake8 use: `poetry run flake8`.
+For example to run a Python script use the command

+`poetry run python my_script.py`

+or to execute Flake8 use:

+`poetry run flake8`.

 To activate the virtual environment use the following command:

 `poetry shell`

 This command creates a new shell within which you can operate.
 To exit the shell simply type `exit`.